 The scientific map is therefore pretty fluid, although it has to be said that it is fluid only in certain dimensions.
 (It is not fluid enough to take seriously unusual experiences such as psi and cold fusion, even though there is real scientific evidence to support these phenomena.)

 The religious realitymap, on the other hand, is much more fixed, the final maps being drawn up and "set" many hundreds of years ago.
 (The exception to this is shamanism and other ancient beliefs that leave the door open for individual experience and modification because their realitymaps are more experiential, fuzzy and less dogmatic.)
-So whilst any individual scientists has the potential to redraw the accepted scientific realitymap (as Einstein, Bohr, Schrödinger and Heisenberg did at the beginning of the last century), individual priests, monks or religious leaders have absolutely no chance to alter their particular religious realitymaps — the dogma is set in stone.
-Instead, if they are driven enough in their new perspective, they will end up starting either a new religious branch of their faith, or in very exception circumstances, start a whole new religion.
+So whilst any individual scientist has the potential to redraw the accepted scientific realitymap (as Einstein, Bohr, Schrödinger and Heisenberg did at the beginning of the last century), individual priests, monks or religious leaders have absolutely no chance to alter their particular religious realitymaps — the dogma is set in stone.
+Instead, if they are driven enough in their new perspective, they will end up starting either a new religious branch of their faith, or in very exceptional circumstances, start a whole new religion.
 Because of this, and the fact that religions are not grounded by empirical data in the same way that science is, religion is fragmented with lots of different factions, whereas science has largely managed to maintain a unity.
 (Soft sciences pretend to be on the same ideological page but, in reality, they are quite fragmented, although not as much as religion.)

 So modifying the scientific realitymap is an involved process, something that most non-scientists do not appreciate.
 The problem is that new data needs to be drawn in on the scientific map in a way that does not disrupt the rest because so many people's lives are based upon these maps in one way or another.
 (There is a natural human resistance to change, especially when scientists make a living from map applications or map education.)
 But every now and then experience/data comes to light that cannot be denied but that also cannot be incorporated in the current scientific model of the world.
 When that happens there is huge pressure by the scientific community to dismiss that experience/data as map redraws are always a last resort.
 If the experience/data is not consistent and/or not easily mathematically modelled, it can be more easily ignored or dismissed.
 This happens with topics that might be described as fringe science (fantasy science in the eyes of the orthodox).
 If the experience/data is consistent and can be mathematically modelled, then the time is right for what is called a scientific revolution whereby the scientific realitymap is largely redrawn (as happened with relativity and quantum theory).
 Of course, just because the time is right for a redraw does not mean that 95% of the scientific community will strongly resist that change — again, that is an aspect of human nature.